odoo/documentation/inventory/routes/strategies/putaway.rst

 Let’s suppose there are one warehouse location *WH/Stock* and two sub-locations *WH/Stock/Vegatable* and *WH/Stock/Fruits*.

 To manage those locations, we will create putaway rules.
-To do so, open the *Inventory* app and go to *Configuration > Putaway Rules*.
+To do so, open the *Inventory* app and go to :menuselection:`Configuration --> Putaway Rules`.
 Then, click on create and configure your first rule indicating the main location the product will enter before being redirected to the right location.

 .. note::
 	The putaway rules can be defined either per product or per product category.